50 commonly mispronounced words in English

 In this article, you will learn about the most commonly mispronounced words in English and how to improve your pronunciation and listening skills.

-What are commonly mispronounced words in English?
+What are the most commonly mispronounced words in English?

 ‘-ous’ (sounds like /es/): various, serious, nervous, obvious, previous, dangerous